Kavex/Desktop_IT_Scripts/README.md

 # WorkScript
-Basic scripts written for general task at work
+Basic scripts written for general tasks for IT